 - 1. A student will be expelled if the student while on or within 300 feet of school property-as measured from any point on the school's real property boundary line-or while attending a school-sponsored or school-related activity on or off school property: - a.
 Sells, gives or delivers to another person or possesses, uses or is under the influence of marijuana, a controlled substance in an amount not constituting a felony offense or a simulated controlled substance constituting a felony offense. - b.
-Sells, gives or delivers to another person or possesses, uses or is under the influence of any amount of a dangerous drug in an amount not punishable as a felony offense. - c.
-Sells, gives or delivers to another person an alcoholic beverage; commits a serious act or offense while under the influence of alcohol; or possesses, uses or is under the influence of alcohol, if punishable as less than that of a felony. - d.
-Engages in conduct that contains the elements of deadly conduct under section 22.05 of the Penal Code. - 2.
-If there is an indication that drugs are being concealed on the person of the student, the administrator is permitted to have the student searched in the presence of another witness.
+Sells, gives or delivers to another person or possesses, or uses an electronic cigarette or vaping device, a controlled substance in an amount not constituting a felony offense or a simulated controlled substance constituting a felony offense. - c.
+Sells, gives or delivers to another person or possesses, uses or is under the influence of any amount of a dangerous drug in an amount not punishable as a felony offense. - d.
+Sells, gives or delivers to another person an alcoholic beverage; commits a serious act or offense while under the influence of alcohol; or possesses, uses or is under the influence of alcohol, if punishable as less than that of a felony. - e.
+Engages in conduct that contains the elements of deadly conduct under Section 22.05 of the Penal Code. - 2.
+If there is an indication that drugs or drug paraphernalia are being concealed on the person of the student, the administrator is permitted to have the student searched in the presence of another witness.
 Suspected students may be required to have drug testing.